natescherer/ChangelogManagement/README.md

 ### Documentation

-For detailed documentation, [click here on GitHub][HelpMarkdown], see the docs folder in a release, or run Get-Help for the individual function in PowerShell.
+For detailed documentation, [click here on GitHub][DocsDir], see the docs folder in a release, or run Get-Help for the individual function in PowerShell.

-[HelpMarkdown]: ../v1.0.0/doc/
+[DocsDir]: ../v1.0.0/doc/

 ## Questions/Comments